Unilever: Did The Consumer Giant's FY2016 Results Continue To Impress?

 Fundamentally, this does give me the jitters a little too.
 At least, it does so until you dig just a little bit deeper.
 Unpacking FY2015's quarterly results shows that year's volume growth was disproportionately H2 weighted (and, in particular, Q3 weighted):

 As becomes obvious, therefore, both Q4 and (more significantly) Q3 2016 had very tough comparators.
 What is more, the heavy price increases in Latin America had led to a hefty volume increase in late-2015 (due to stocking prior to hikes) and then the dramatic price hike in late-2016 (as prices were reflected in comparative results).
-Back at Q3 2016 time the company pointed out that a variety of items affected volume (Source: Q3 2016 trading statement):
+Back at Q3 2016 time, the company pointed out that a variety of items affected volume (Source: Q3 2016 trading statement):

 Volumes were significantly boosted by three similar-sized effects: a soft comparator in China, a strong ice cream season and sales phasing effects in Latin America that include announced price increases.